 3. An additional one or more years of fellowship training in an ABD-approved Pediatric Dermatology fellowship.
 The minimum amount of time in direct clinical care during fellowship will be determined in part from whether the candidate has had prior pediatric training.
 For candidates without one or more years of post-graduate pediatric residency, a minimum of 80% time in clinical pursuits is mandated.

-• All applicants for fellowship training in Pediatric Dermatology must have satisfactorily completed the residency requirements for general Dermatology and be certified by or be an active candidate for certification by the American Board of Dermatology (ABD).
+All applicants for fellowship training in Pediatric Dermatology must have satisfactorily completed the residency requirements for general Dermatology and be certified by or be eligible for certification by the American Board of Dermatology (ABD).

 Subspecialty Certification Examination:

 Candidates who satisfy the Prerequisites and Pediatric Dermatology Fellowship requirements are eligible to apply to the ABD to take the subspecialty certification examination in Pediatric Dermatology.

 When notified by the ABD office the enrollment is open for the Pediatric Dermatology Subspecialty Examination, interested candidates should log in to ABD website and go to the section entitled “Exams --> Subspecialty Exam Application.”

 Individuals who PASS an ABD certifying or subspecialty exam will automatically receive 60 AMA PRA Category 1 CME credits.
 The ABD has contracted with the AMA to provide these credits at no cost to diplomates.
 After the ABD releases the exam results, the AMA will send passing candidates a certificate for this credit.